muhammad-ahsan/python-via-jenkins/README.md

-# Python via Jenkins
+# Sample Python Project
-A sample python script which are intended to be executed directly on Jenkins server
+A sample python project is intended to be executed via Jenkins server for testing purposes.